Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 The mod is compatible with SoD and all BGII games: BGII, BGT, BGII:EE, EET.
 For EET, install the mod dirctly into your EET game folder.

-The mod has 12 components.
+The mod has 14 components.
 The first 5 are for BGII; for these, the 1st component is required to install any of the other, optional components (numbers 2 to 5).
-The last components (numbers 6 to 12) are for SoD; for these, components 6 *or* 7 are required to install any of the other, optional components.
+The last components (numbers 6 to 13) are for SoD; for these, components 6 *or* 7 are required to install any of the other, optional components (for details refer to components' descriptions).
+Component 14 offers an alternate portrait for Imoen by Acifer.
+It is optional and independent on any other I4E component.

 Components for BGII content: